 to ensure these changes are speedily implemented.

-seeing adult material.
+children from seeing adult material.
 Just as worrying is the adoption of a position in favour of default blocking by Labour.
 You can read a transcript of the debate on

 This is a symptom of a wider problem with this debate - a failure to properly distinguish between different categories of content, and the different methods of dealing with them.
 That requires at least some understanding of the technology